Cockrile History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Cockrile have been found, including Cockerell, Cockerill, Cockrill, Cockrell and others.

 Early Notables of the Cockrile family (pre 1700)

-More information is included under the topic Early Cockrile Notables in all our PDF Extended History products and printed products wherever possible.
+Another 246 words (18 lines of text) are included under the topic Early Cockrile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cockrile family to Ireland